vojtechkral/bard/doc/book/songs.md

 ### Verses

 The `1.` in the above lyrics starts the first verse.
 Technically this is a Markdown ordered list.
-Just like in Markdown, the numbers don't need to ascend in the correct order, in fact, you can number every verse as `1.` and they will be correctly numbered in the output.
+Just like in Markdown, the numbers don't need to ascend in the correct order.
+In fact, you can number every verse as `1.` and they will be correctly numbered in the output.

 Numbered verses are considered "regular" verses.
 There are two more verse types.

 ##### Choruses

-A chorus is started using the `>` syntax, this is the Markdown block quote element.
+A chorus is started using the `>` syntax.
+This is the Markdown block quote element.
 For example:

 ```md